DanKingy/Mathematical-Concepts/6-Finite-State-Automata.md

 * Non-deterministic: there is a choice in computation
 * Non-deterministic FSA are equivalent to deterministic FSA:
   * For every FSA there is an equivalent deterministic FSA

+## Summary

+* FSA recognize the class of regular languages
+* FSA are equivalent to regular expressions
+* But FSA have limited power (memory)
+  * FSA makes decisions about the entire input, but it cannot look back at any input that it has already consumed